tokamak-network/Media-Kit/README.md

 # Media-Kit
-This is media kit for Tokamak Network, where you can find logos and tokens for Tokamak Network Ecosystem
+Welcome to the Tokamak Network Media Kit.
+Here you can find logos, icons, and other media assets for Tokamak Network and related services.